-If the screening committee determines that the applicant is likely to be successful, the student is notified of his/her classification status and may begin attending AUM as a provisional or fully admitted graduate student.
+If the screening committee determines that the applicant is likely to be successful, the student is notified of his or her classification status and may begin attending AUM as a provisional or fully admitted graduate student.

-Applications for admission to the graduate program should be received by the AUM Office of Academic Affairs and Graduate Studies three weeks prior to the beginning of the semester in which the student expects to begin work.
-Official transcripts from all institutions previously attended must be forwarded via the U.S. Postal Service from the appropriate registrar directly to the AUM Office of Academic and Graduate Affairs.
+Applications for admission to the graduate program should be received by the AUM Office of Graduate Studies four weeks prior to the beginning of the semester in which the student expects to begin work.
+Official transcripts from all institutions previously attended must be forwarded via the U.S. Postal Service from the appropriate registrar directly to the AUM Office of Graduate Studies.